 In our third part of this series of lessons, we will look deeper into what the CHURCH is and see what we can find as far as descriptions of teachings and practices.

 Almost everyone has heard of THE CHURCH.
-We began our journey talking about the fact that there are more than 41,000 CHURCHES in the world today!
+We began our journey talking about the fact that there are hundreds of different CHURCHES in the world today!
 If you ask, most people will say that the CHURCH is the PLACE people go to worship or pray.
 Many will also say that the CHURCH is the PLACE where God’s presence lives on the earth.
 Are these things taught in the Bible?
 Are they TRUE?